 This occurs frequently in instances of alcohol addiction, as alcohol is a legal and widely accepted, social drug.
 The partner may keep alcohol in the house, providing a temptation or trigger, and/or drink around the person with the problem, thus compounding the issue more.
 Or they may convince themselves if their loved one has “just one drink,” that it is okay.
 Any amount of drug for an addicted individual is harmful.

-Embracing denial — An addiction breeds denial and not just on the part of the individual using.
+Embracing denial — An addiction breeds denial and not just on the part of the individual user.
 In the beginning, it can be easy to ignore tell-tale signs of addiction, by explaining them away; however, as time passes, some individuals continue to immerse themselves in this harmful perspective.
 This is often because a person is so overwhelmed that they can’t contemplate where to begin, or because numerous overtures they’ve made at bringing up the issue have previously failed, thus denial rises as a protective mechanism of sorts.

 Making excuses for the person — Correlated in many ways to the above, many enablers persist at making excuses for their loved one’s behaviors.
 They may assert such notions as, “Oh, they’ve had a long day,” “They’re under a lot of stress right now” or even taking the blame themselves, by thinking “They drink/use to put up with me, as a way to cope with how I’m making them feel.”